lumenloop/stellar-ecosystem-db/CONTRIBUTING.md

 This project adheres to the [Contributor Covenant Code of Conduct](https://www.contributor-covenant.org/).
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to the project maintainers.

-## License

-By contributing to this project, you agree that your contributions will be licensed under the same terms as the project.
-Refer to the [LICENSE](LICENSE) file for details.

 ---